top of page

 Born 1965 Lorraine MacDonald, in Inverness, Scotland.

-Lorraine studied graphic design at Aberdeen College of Commerce 1982 - 84, and pursued a successful career as a graphic designer engaging in a variety of disciplines.
+Lorraine studied graphic design at Aberdeen College of Commerce 1982 - 84 and pursued a successful career as a graphic designer engaging in a variety of disciplines.
 In 1991 she began specializing with the sandblasting process on different materials which led to designing and managing the production of signage, public artworks and interpretive art projects for numerous public bodies and private clients in the UK.

-Lorraine offers graphic design services for logos, branding, print, POS, exhibition, media and unusual projects where you need a artists/designer who thinks outside the box.
+Lorraine offers graphic design services for logos, branding, print, POS, exhibition, web media, and unusual projects where you need an artist/designer who thinks outside the box.
+If you like Lorraine's work and are interested in working with her on a project, please get in touch...

 Avatar 2.jpg